Shape the future of student life at Sunderland Students' Union and come work with us!

 Working hours:

 Part-time, up to 15 hours on average per week, term-time.
-Some hours may need to be worked during vacations for training and student inductions.
-This role can be delivered flexibly around your studies and other commitments, though attendance at certain events and meetings will be expected.
+Some hours will need to be worked during vacations for training and student inductions.
+This role can be delivered flexibly around your studies and other commitments, though attendance at certain events and meetings necessary for success in the role will be expected.

 Support and training:

-You will receive thorough training, along with ongoing support through meetings with your line manager and mentoring.
+You will receive thorough training, along with ongoing support through meetings with your line manager.

 Application process:

-Please apply by completing the Application and EDI form.
-Shortlisted applications will be invited to an interview, which will take place in person.
-The interview panel will consist of a group of students, supported by an SU staff member.
+Please apply using the Application and EDI form below.
+Shortlisted applications will be invited to an interview, which will take place in person at City Campus.
+The interview panel will consist of a group of 3-5 students, supported by an SU staff member.

 If you have any questions about the role, please email yourcommunities@sunderland.ac.uk